 Wageningen University and Research participates in the exchange program of the European Union, called Erasmus+.
 On this page you can find some information about this program.

 Wageningen University participates in the exchange program of the European Union (Erasmus+).
 Based on this program you can visit a large number of universities in the programme countries.
-Next to this, you can apply for a grant for both study exchange aswell as for doing an (compuslory or voluntary) internship/thesis in the programme countries (both during your studies ánd after graduation).
+Next to this, you can apply for a grant for both study exchange as well as for doing an (compusory or voluntary) internship/thesis in the programme countries (both during your studies ánd after graduation).